 What do you do when you have bananas getting ripe in the fruit bowl?
 Make banana bread, of course.
-It’s a simple treat that everyone will love, and you can’t beat our Classic Banana Bread recipe.
-This moist, fluffy banana bread only takes 1 hour from start to finish, so it’s also a great way to get the kids involved in the kitchen.
+It’s a simple treat that everyone will love, and you can’t beat an easy banana bread recipe.
+This moist, fluffy banana bread only takes one hour from start to finish, so it’s also a great way to get the kids involved in the kitchen.
 Let them mash the banana, whisk the eggs and stir the wet and dry ingredients together – they’ll be so excited to try the end result.
-Serve it warm with butter for afternoon tea or weekend brunch.

 It’s not often the case that an overripe fruit works in a recipe’s favour, but that’s where banana bread differs from all other fruit breads and sweet loaves.
 The browner the banana, the better the flavour.
 Overripe bananas have an intense fragrance, sugary flavour and mushy texture that makes them perfect for baking.

 If you’re planning to make banana bread, ensure you’ve bought your bananas ahead so they have time to ripen.
 The ripening period depends on a number of factors like heat, humidity, sunlight, and how the bananas are stored.
 For example, bananas ripen quicker when stored with apples, and faster still when kept in a paper bag (which traps the natural ethylene gas).
 It could take anywhere from 24 hours to a week to ripen your bananas depending on how yellow or green they were when bought.
 Once they do begin to brown, it’s time to start keeping an eye on them.

 Two large bananas (about 135 grams each) or three smaller bananas should be plenty for this recipe.
 For those extra-ripe bananas you almost forgot about (with a very dark, delicate skin and strong fragrance), you may want to reduce the amount of sugar in this recipe (by a third or even half) as they will provide plenty of sweetness on their own.